 Comfort is one of the most important considerations when purchasing a camping tent, and counted for 40% of the overall score.
 Most camping trips are meant to be fun, stress-free, family bonding experiences, or a chance to catch up with friends over a beer or s'mores.
 Different campers will have different ideas of comfort and will define livability according to different standards.
 (Larger families might want separate rooms.
 Mountain lovers will want a sturdier and more reliable tent with a spacious vestibule.
 Beachgoers need windows, air circulation, and shelter from the sun.)
 But some comfort features, like lots of space, organizational pockets, airflow, and sun protection are universal.
 Those are the factors we consider here.

 Our overall winner, the REI Kingdom 6, is the most comfortable tent in this review.
 It is a top performer for a broad range of camping scenarios.
 There is ample headroom (6'3"), a room-divider, a large vestibule for your gear, and lots of pockets inside.

 The North Face Wawona 6 came in just behind the Kingdom for comfort.
 It has tall ceilings and a substantial built-in vestibule.
 The three large doors and four windows/vents helped with air circulation and kept us comfortable on hot days.
-You can add a vestibule to the Kingdom but it will cost you an extra $100 ($170 with awning poles) and adds one more step to the setup process.
+You can add a vestibule to the Kingdom but it will cost you extra (even more with awning poles) and adds one more step to the setup process.

 The Big Agnes Tensleep Station 6 also scored high in comfort, due in large part to the versatility of its vestibule.
 Dual front zippers that split the vestibule into three parts give you a ton of different configurations.
 Storage?
 Done.
 Privacy?
 Got it.
 Sun-shaded veranda?
 Oh yeah.